morewings/next-card/README.md

 ## Set up analytics

 Next Card supports Google Analytics.
-You just need to set up your property ID in config.
+You just need to set up your id in config.

 There are two custom events to track: `link_click` and `contact_click`.
 Each event reports link title as a `value` parameter.